Gustavo6046/Netbyte/README.md

 code, especially that at `netbyte.py`, to learn more about the opcodes (Operation Codes) and expcodes (Expression Codes), and all the types too!

+It's not meant to be used as a direct language, but rather as an intermediary step for a higher level language, with a transpiler.
+Netbyte has this name because it was originally meant to be used in network applications, with network abstractions, as a Java-like language would.
+Now, it's a middle assembly language.

 ## How to Use?

 You will need Python 3 to be able to use Netbyte.
 To compile, run: